Expansion of Iterated Stochastic Integrals with Respect to Martingale Poisson Measures and with Respect to Martingales Based on Generalized Multiple Fourier Series: Expansion of Iterated Stochastic Integrals with Respect to Martingale Poisson Measures Based on Generalized Multiple Fourier Series

-{\bf Proof.} Using the moment properties of stochastic integrals according to Poisson measures (see above), and the conditions of the lemma 1, it is easy to note, that the integral sum of the integral $P[\bar\chi^{(k)}]_{T,t}$ under conditions of the lemma 1 may be represented in the form of prelimit expression from the right part of (\ref{2000.2.11}) and of value, which converges to zero in the mean-square sense if $N\to \infty.$
+Using the moment properties of stochastic integrals with respect to Poisson random measures (see above) and conditions of Lemma 1, it is easy to notice that the integral sum of the integral $P[\bar\chi^{(k)}]_{T,t}$ under the conditions of Lemma 1 can be represented as a sum of the expression from the right-hand side of (\ref{2000.2.11}) before passing to the limit $\hbox{\vtop{\offinterlineskip\halign{ \hfil#\hfil\cr {\rm l.i.m.}\cr $\stackrel{}{{}_{N\to \infty}}$\cr }} }$ and the value which converges to zero in the mean-square sense if $N\to \infty.$

+Note that in the case when the functions $\psi_l(\tau)$ $(l=1,\ldots,k)$ satisfy the condition $(\star)$ {\rm (}see Sect. {\rm 1)} we can suppose that among the points $\tau_j,$ $j=0,1,\ldots,N$ there are all points of jumps of the functions $\psi_l(\tau)$ $(l=1,\ldots,k)$.
+Further, we can apply the argumentation as in Sect.~4 from \cite{arxiv-1} (also see \cite{2006}-\cite{12aa-afterxxx}).